amoose136/3MF-IO/README.md

 Experimental 3MF import/export core for Blender, built on top of **lib3mf**, with a focus on:

 - **Textures / UVs** (Texture2D + Texture2DGroup)
--   Future **segmentation / multimaterial** workflows
+- Future **segmentation / multi-material** workflows

 The long-term goal is to make it easy to go:

 > **Blender painting / texturing → 3MF with textures → slicers / viewers → back to Blender**

 without being locked into per-face segmentation strings.
-Currently in early stages.
-For importing I aim to make this compatible with 3mf from standard consumer level 3d slicers.
-For exporting, a particular flavor of 3mf may need to be specified depending on the target slicer but I really would like things to be as confirming to the 3mf specification as possible and then hopefully over time the slicers can slowly make more compliant 3mf instead of using a bunch of different bespoke solutions to the same problems.
+Currently in the early stages.
+For importing, I aim to make this compatible with 3MF from standard consumer-level 3D slicers.
+For exporting, a particular flavor of 3MF may need to be specified depending on the target slicer, but I would really like things to be as conforming to the 3MF specification as possible, and then hopefully over time the slicers can slowly make more compliant 3MF files instead of using a bunch of different bespoke solutions to the same problems.

 ---